muhammad-fiaz/logly.zig/README.md

 This will generate HTML documentation in the `zig-out/docs/` directory.
 Open `zig-out/docs/index.html` in your browser to view the documentation.

 >[!NOTE]
 > For projects using Zig 0.15, you can also generate the local documentation with `zig build docs` while using the matching `logly.zig` release (`0.1.7` or earlier).
-For Zig 0.16, use `0.1.8` or newer.
-See the official Zig downloads at [ziglang.org](https://ziglang.org/).

 ## Contributing